PhoneSwitchBoard/Switchboard-Website-Docs/docs.markdown

 permalink: /docs/
 ---

-Switchboard is a web phone interface that allows you to manage incoming and outgoing calls for the staff of a company.
-It uses Voice over Internet Protocol (VoIP) technology to manage telephone calls over a data network, such as the Internet.
+**STARTcloud** is an innovative platform that reduces virtualization efforts by helping you launch self-developed software instances that solve real problems for businesses like yours.

-Switchboard works with [Asterisk](https://www.asterisk.org/), a private branch exchange (PBX), so it connects a certain number of communication terminals, such as telephones or fax machines, to each other and to the public telephone network.
+With **STARTcloud** you can have confidence when launching cloud instances, without having to give up control of your data.

-With Switchboard, people in all departments of a company can stay connected, handling calls from different offices as local calls.
-It will be easy for operators to keep track of the calls they make, having the conversations recorded for reference.
+We offer the option to integrate with a set of tools that will help you easily migrate your contacts and link with services that you will need to work hand in hand with the software solutions we offer.

-If you want to know more about Switchboard Phone System, please contact Sales at [STARTcloud, Inc.][startcloud-contactus]
+If you want to know more about STARTcloud and the solutions we offer, please contact Sales at [STARTcloud, Inc.][startcloud-contactus]

 [startcloud-contactus]: https://startcloud.com/contact-us.html